 Umesh Patel studied pharmacy at Sunderland University, qualifying in 1978.
 He opened his first pharmacy in London in 1980 and moved to Sunderland in 1990.
-He was Chairman of the Sunderland branch of the Royal Pharmaceutical Society of Great Britain (RPSGB) between 1995 and 1997 and is a chairman of the local LPC.
-He was joint Vice Chairman of the Border region branch of the RPSGB, an NPA nominee on the PSNC Committee, and is chairman of the PSNC’s Review and Audit Panel.
+He was Chair of the Sunderland branch of the Royal Pharmaceutical Society of Great Britain (RPSGB) between 1995 and 1997 and is a chair of the local LPC.
+He was joint Vice Chair of the Border region branch of the RPSGB, an NPA nominee on the PSNC Committee, and is chair of the PSNC’s Review and Audit Panel.
 He now owns two retail pharmacies and has represented the North East region on the NPA Board since 1998.
-Umesh was also chairman of the NPA board in 2006.
+Umesh was also chair of the NPA board in 2006.
 Umesh was awarded an MBE in the Queen’s 2011 New Year Honours List, recognising his services to healthcare in Sunderland, Tyne and Wear.
 In 2010 he received an Honorary Doctorate of Science from the University of Sunderland and was appointed to The Board of Governors of the University.
 He has also been appointed to The Board of Governors of Sunderland High School.

 Non-CCA Multiple Representatives

 Peter Cattee, PCT Healthcare

 Peter Cattee is CEO of PCT Healthcare, operating a group of pharmacies stretching through the Midlands and the North of England.
 He was a founder member and continues to chair the Association of Independent Multiple Pharmacies.
 Peter chairs PSNC’s Funding and Contract Subcommittee and is a member of PSNC’s Negotiating Team.